 What Are SMART Goals?

-Creating SMART goals organizes your project in such a way that you’ll not only uncover how to measure your project’s success but also what resources you’ll need and which steps to take along the way—a great way to start out.
+SMART goals are a necessary part of small business management.
+Creating these goals organizes your project in such a way that you’ll not only uncover how to measure your project’s success but also what resources you’ll need and which steps to take along the way—a great way to start out.

 Breaking Down the SMART Goals Acronym

 Before we jump into examples of SMART goals and how to begin setting them, let’s talk about why they’re called SMART goals (hint: it’s not just because it’s a smart thing to do).
 Each letter in SMART stands for one aspect of the goal that ensures it’s specific, measurable, achievable, relevant, and time-bound.
 Smart, right?

 S Is for Specific When It Comes to SMART Goals

 Using specificity saves us from creating nebulous goals that can be interpreted in a number of ways—ones that could easily be changed as the project moves forward, detracting from what we truly set out to accomplish.
 To make sure you’re creating a specific goal, consider the following questions:

 - When do you expect the outcome to be accomplished?

 - Which steps will you take along the way, and which obstacles will you need to overcome?